sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_2_Answered.md

 * Develop an algorithm to perform queue operation into a Circular Linked List.

-* Discuss the routines to simulate the operations of Queue using singly linked list.

 * Write a routines to simulate the operations of Queue using singly linked list.

-* Differentiate between doubly Linked List and singly Linked List.
-Develop an algorithm to perform stack operation into a circular single linked List.
+* Develop an algorithm to perform stack operation into a circular single linked List.